 Related Article: The 7 Major Components of Project Quality Plan That Realy Needs To Implement In The Construction

 10. Bonds and insurance analysis

-Bonds and insurance analysis obtain the copy of contractor’s performance and payment bonds and corresponding power of attorney from surety.
+Bonds and insurance analysis obtain the copy of the contractor’s performance and payment bonds and corresponding power of attorney from the surety.
 It reviews the contract to determine the type and amount of general liability and other special insurance coverage required to be carried by the contractor and obtain copies of Insurance Certificates from the contractor.

 11. Quality assurance and quality control

 Quality assurance and quality control review minutes from various meetings, contractor’s daily logs, engineering field test reports, and any other correspondence files.
 It obtains and reviews the contract with materials testing and quality control/quality assurance firms and Obtain and reviews contractor and/or subcontractor submittals, shop drawings, and cut sheets.

 Did you know the above 11th internal audit process?
 Did you apply them?